liangfen-du/liangfen-du.github.io/_pages/about.md

 <div class="text-justify">
 <p>
 Dr Liangfen DU joined the Department of Building Environment and Energy Engineering (BEEE) as an Assistant Professor in April 2024.
-She currently serves as the group leader of Acoustics Laboratory in the BEEE Department and leads Urban Noise Mitigation Group at the Research Institute of Sustainable Urban Development (RISUD).
+She currently serves as the group leader of Acoustics Laboratory in the BEEE Department and leads Urban Noise Mitigation Group at the Research Institute for Sustainable Urban Development (RISUD).
 </p>

 <p>